zoes-full-stack/portfolio/projectlist/2019-31-05-QuickRental.md

 Read the the [CHANGELOG](../../CHANGELOG.md){:.heading.flip-title} for the full scope of features and improvements made in Hydejack 9.
 Maybe just glance at it to confirm that it is indeed a pretty long list.

-## Even More to Come

-New features for 9.1 are already lined up.
-Code block headers and code line highlights for even better technical blogging, as well as download buttons on the resume page for PDF, vCard, and Resume JSON are just around the corner.

-## Get It Now
-The Free Version of Hydejack is now availabe on [RubyGems](https://rubygems.org/gems/jekyll-theme-hydejack) and for the first time also on [GitHub Packages](https://github.com/hydecorp/hydejack/packages).
-The source code is available on [GitHub](https://github.com/hydecorp/hydejack) as always.

 <!--